Neural Representations for Modeling Variation in Speech: Discussion and conclusion

 Even though the evaluated architectures were originally designed for natural language processing, and the specific acoustic self-supervised neural models were created for improving performance in the domain of transforming speech to text, we have shown that the neural representations can also be successfully applied to an unrelated task in a different domain.
-Moreover, we have illustrated that Transformer-based speech representations are able to model fine-grained differences in homogeneous speaker groups (e.g., from the same language background), and generalize over individual speaker differences, including gender, which makes them potentially useful for other tasks as well.
+Moreover, we have illustrated that Transformer-based speech representations are able to model fine-grained differences in homogeneous speaker groups (e.g., from the same language background), and adequately generalize over individual speaker differences, including gender, which makes them potentially useful for other tasks as well.

-While our results are promising, the application of the \texttt{w2v2} approach is only possible when an existing \texttt{w2v2} model is available for the language in question, or when sufficient data and computing resources are available to create a new \texttt{w2v2} model.
-When such resources are not available, the monolingual English model appears to be a suitable alternative, generally outperforming the language-invariant acoustic-only method proposed by \citet{acoustic-measure}.
+While our results are promising, the application of the \texttt{w2v2} approach for modeling pronunciation differences is only possible when an existing \texttt{w2v2} model is available for the language in question, or when sufficient data and computing resources are available to create a new \texttt{w2v2} model.
+In contrast to creating a new \texttt{w2v2} model for a new language, adjusting an existing model for a different task (such as quantifying differences with respect to pitch contours or timing patterns) is easier.
+This only requires an existing model to be fine-tuned on labeled examples.
+Generally, the amount of labeled data (and required GPU time) needed for fine-tuning is considerably lower compared to the large quantities of (unlabeled) data needed for pre-training.
+However, if such resources are not available, the monolingual English model appears to be a suitable alternative, generally outperforming the language-invariant acoustic-only method proposed by \citet{acoustic-measure}.
 Future work, however, should be aimed at further investigating how existing high-resource language \texttt{w2v2} models may be exploited or extended when analyzing language variation in low-resource languages.